The Victorian era

 - Christmas cards

-- The Great Exhibition took place in 1851, which was a huge collection of all kinds of inventions and art from Britain as well as places like America and Russia.
+- In 1851 the Great Exhibition was a huge collection of all kinds of inventions and art from Britain as well as places like America and Russia.
 The money that was made from people paying to see the Great Exhibition was used later to build museums in London, like the Science Museum.

 - We use electricity all the time, but it was a brand new thing to the Victorians.
 A lot of world firsts happened in the UK: